 - Neurological- Brain damaged causing permanent or degrading neuromuscular damage.
 Examples include: Parkinson’s, Cerebral Palsy, Multiple Sclerosis, Traumatic Brain Injury

-- Spinal Cord Injury/Paras – Permanent damage to the Spinal Cord between Cervix and Lumbar segments.
+- Spinal Cord Injury/Paras – Permanent damage to the Spinal Cord between Cervical and Lumbar segments.
 Usually wheelchair user.

 - Visual Impairment- Blind or severe impairment that is not helped with glasses.